jackandcarter/AdventureBot/README.md

 ## Game Channel Setup

 Ensure there is a channel named "Adventurebot" in the server you intend on using the bot with and give the bot needed permission if necessary.

+## High Scores

+Scores are recorded automatically when a session ends.
+The bot inserts player stats such as play time, enemies defeated, rooms visited and gil into the `high_scores` table.
+Ensure this table exists by running `python database/database_setup.py` during setup.

+From the hub, press the **High Scores** button to view the leaderboard.
+Entries are sorted by play time (ascending) and then enemies defeated, but you can also sort programmatically by `enemies_defeated`, `gil` or `player_level` when using the API.